 We operate a 6-month probationary period for all new crew members.

-Note: Due to COVID-19, the CLI is operating its vessels with a limited number of crew members that must wear masks inside the cabin and have at least 2 vaccine shots.
+Note: Due to COVID-19, the CLI may operate its vessels with a limited number of crew members that may require wearing masks inside the cabin and having at least 2 vaccine shots.
 Current public health orders will dictate our requirements.

 Society members are very important to us.
 They may help with fundraising, finance, maintenance, public relations, or may just want to be associated with a marine safety organization.
 Whatever the case, we would really like to have you as a member.
 The annual cost is $50 and can be paid by one of the following methods: